luslab/luslab.github.io/_docs/reproducibility/mulled_containers.md

 star=2.7.5b,samtools=1.9,pigz=2.3.4
 ```

 2. Clone our local repository [multi-package-containers](https://github.com/luslab/multi-package-containers) with `git clone https://github.com/luslab/multi-package-containers.git`.
 This is a fork from a repository created by the Biocontainers team for automatical generation of mulled biocontainers.
-According to the GitHub terminology, the forked repository is called an "upstream repository", and the fork itself that you have cloned is called "origin".
+According to the GitHub terminology, Biocontainers' repository is called an "upstream repository", and our luslab fork that you have cloned is called "origin".

 3. Fetch and merge the latest version of the upstream repository.
 First, specify the upstream repository in your local git with `git remote add upstream https://github.com/BioContainers/multi-package-containers.git`.
 Now `git remote -v` should show both the origin and the upstream repositories: